irisnet/irishub/docs/modules/gov/README.md

 ## Basic Function Description

 1. On-chain governance proposals on text
-2. On-chain governance proposals on parameter modification
+2. On-chain governance proposals on parameter change
 3. On-chain governance proposals on software upgrade （unavailable)

-## interactive process
+## Interactive process

 ### governance process

 1. Any users can deposit some tokens to initiate a proposal.
-Once deposit reaches a certain value 'min_deposit`, enter voting period, otherwise it will remain in the deposit period.
+Once deposit reaches a certain value `min_deposit`, enter voting period, otherwise it will remain in the deposit period.
 Others can deposit the proposals on the deposit period.
-Once the sum of the deposit reaches 'min_deposit`, enter voting period.
+Once the sum of the deposit reaches `min_deposit`, enter voting period.
 However, if the block-time exceeds `max_deposit_period` in the deposit period, the proposal will be closed.
 2. The proposals which enter voting period only can be voted by validators and delegators.
 The vote of a delegator who hasn't vote will be the same as his validator's vote, and the vote of a delegator who has voted will be remained.
-The votes wil be counted when reach `voting_period'.
+The votes wil be tallyed when reach `voting_period'.
 3. More details about voting for proposals:
 [CosmosSDK-Gov-spec](https://github.com/cosmos/cosmos-sdk/blob/develop/docs/spec/governance/overview.md)